drmmarsunited/rackspacecloud_powershell/README.md

 <h3>Pro tips!</h3>

-* Pro tip #1 - Maxmize your window and screen buffer sizes to get the most output possible in your Powershell window.
+* Pro tip #1 - Maximize your window and screen buffer sizes to get the most output possible in your Powershell window.
 * Pro tip #2 - Towards the top of the module, every command has an alias that is commented out.
 You can uncomment these lines to make using this module even easier for yourself and other administrators.